ChalmersGU-data-structure-courses/general-course-information/chalmers-gitlab.md

 <p align="center"><img src="img/show-tags.png"></p>

 ### Getting feedback

+NOTE: THE INFORMATION BELOW DOES NOT APPLY TO LP1 2026!

 After you submit a lab, we create a special **grading merge request** for your submission.
 There you can see the grading status of all your submissions.